 Colombian-born Countertenor Albert Montañez has performed in five continents : Asia, South America, North America, Europe and Africa.

-Mr. Montanez recently made his Asian Debut with the Jiangsu Symphony Orchestra and the China Philharmonic in Beijing and Suzhou participating in the ISING International Young Artist Program.He also produced and performed the U.S premiere of dramatic cantata Hojoki-An Account of my Hut by Jonathan Dove at the Caroline H. Hume Hall in San Francisco.
+A finalist of the XXIII International Singing Competition in Orvieto - Italy.
+Recently invited to participate in the Nordic Song Festival in the summer 2018 in Sweden and making his Asian Debut with the Jiangsu Symphony Orchestra and the China Philharmonic in Beijing and Suzhou participating in the ISING International Young Artist Program Mr. MOntanez has a international performance Schedule .He also produced and performed the U.S premiere of dramatic cantata Hojoki-An Account of my Hut by Jonathan Dove at the Caroline H. Hume Hall in San Francisco.
 Also, he collaborated with American Composer Jake Heggie in the first showcase of his new opera "Great Scott" as Roane Heckle for the Dallas Opera in San Francisco.
 Also, he has performed at the Wigmore Hall in London with the World Premiere of Elizabeth Ogonek's Three Biographies for Countertenor and Cello and with the London Contemporary Opera as part of the Male Ensemble in the Opera, "The Schmürz" at the Barbican Centre.